 - IHG Rewards Club

-Here are a few examples of what you could do with 80,000 points.
+You can use your Ultimate Rewards to experience some of the top business class and first class cabins in the world.
+Here are a few specific examples of what you could do with your points.

 If you’re trying to fly internationally, 65,000 miles could cover you for a roundtrip in economy to Europe for a Saver award or a one-way business class award.
 You’d also have enough miles for a roundtrip in economy to Asia or a one-way flight in business class on a partner like EVA (worth $3,300+).